Park Myung-sik

-Park Myung-sik (박명식; 1951 – October 1991), nicknamed "The Organ Harvester", was a North Korean serial killer who was convicted of killing twelve teenagers in Sinpo from April to October 1990, in order to eat their livers to cure his cirrhosis.
-He was convicted of these crimes, sentenced to death and subsequently executed in 1991.
+Park Myung-sik (박명식; 1951 – October 1991), nicknamed The Organ Harvester, was a purported North Korean serial killer who was convicted of killing twelve teenagers in the port city of Sinpo from April to October 1990, in order to eat their livers to cure his cirrhosis.
+He was sentenced to death and executed in 1991.

 Background

-Due to heavy censorship in the country, next to nothing concrete is known of Park's background and confirmation of the story's veracity is hard to achieve.
-At the time of the crimes, he worked as a factory worker in Sinpo, where he was described as timid by his colleagues.
+Due to the heavy censorship in North Korea, nothing concrete is known about Park's background, and confirmation of the story's veracity is hard to achieve.
+At the time of his crimes, he worked as a factory worker in Sinpo, where he was described as timid by his colleagues.

 For some years prior to the murders, Park had been suffering from cirrhosis, for which he had to be treated by a famous doctor at a large hospital in Hamhung.
 The treatment apparently had no effect, and while continuing to suffer from pains, Park overheard a co-worker say that a fortune teller could help him with his issues.
 As religious practises are forbidden in the country, the co-worker agreed to introduce him in secret, and when he met the fortune teller, Park begged him for answers to cure his illness.

-While he initially rejected his pleas, the fortune teller eventually felt pity on him and told Park that the only way to cure his illness was to consume human livers.
+While he initially rejected his pleas, the fortune teller eventually felt pity for him and told Park that the only way to cure his illness was to consume human livers.
 Frightened by the prospect of killing a human, he returned home, but as his condition grew worse and worse over time, Park supposedly decided that it would be better to try than to die in agony.

 Murders

 Park's modus operandi was to scour communal farms in rural villages, searching for students aged 14 to 17 who were dispatched to work there.
-On one occasion, Park broke inside a dormitory and latched himself onto a sleeping 15-year-old, putting his hand over her mouth and then stabbing her with a knife.
-As he was carrying the bleeding girl out of the building, Park was frightened off by barking dogs and was forced to flee, leaving the dying student behind, who died from her injuries on the following day.
+On one occasion, he broke into a dormitory and latched himself onto a sleeping 15-year-old, putting his hand over her mouth and then stabbing her with a knife.
+As he was carrying the bleeding girl out of the building, Park was frightened off by barking dogs and was forced to flee, leaving the student behind.
+She died of her injuries the following day.

 A few days later, a farmer at a nearby farm found the severely mutilated body of another student, whose injuries were so severe that he fainted.
 The Sinpo City Police Department was alerted to the discovery, but despite investigations, they were unable to identify or catch the criminal; instead, some suggested that it might be the work of a ghost.
 A few days after this incident, the body of a woman in her 20s was found in downtown Sinpo, bearing the same injuries as the previous victim.

-Due to police incompetence and lack of the necessary investigative technology, the perpetrator continued to kill in Sinpo and the surrounding areas, claiming an additional nine victims.
-The killings caused a panic among the residents, who refused to go out at night.
+Due to police incompetence and a lack of the necessary investigative technology, the perpetrator continued to kill in Sinpo and its surroundings, claiming an additional nine victims.
+The killings caused panic among residents, who refused to go out at night.